 To transform a business case into an AI use case, business leaders will need the help of an AI team, who judge if and how to proceed with the problem enhancement; the problem owner who knows the most about the issue; and technical specialists who understand how the problem described by the problem owner can be interacted with in the technical world.

-Having experience in setting up machine learning and AI solutions for more than 80 projects in 20 countries worldwide, MindTitan shares this guide on how to formulate an AI use case based on existing business challenges and how to quickly analyze which solution will be the most convenient and bring the most benefits.
+Having experience setting up machine learning solutions for more than 80 projects in 20 countries worldwide, MindTitan shares this guide on formulating an AI use case based on existing business challenges and how to quickly analyze which ML solution will be the most convenient to bring the most business benefits.

 Table of contents